steebchen/kubectl/README.md

 ```

 `version`: The kubectl version with a 'v' prefix, e.g. `v1.21.0`.
 It defaults to the latest kubectl binary version available.

+`binaries-url`: The url to download the binaries from.
+It defaults to the official release page if empty.

 **Note**: Do not use kubectl config view as this will hide the certificate-authority-data.